rikkimax/Cmsed/README.md

 - Session storage resides in database.
 - Widget registration and usage support.
 Contains list of all widgets with routes accessible at runtime.
 - Logging of all routes, widgets, data models, access.
-- Automatic running in reload mode.
-In which it keeps itself up even if it were to fail (unless arg is passed).
+- Can be executed in automatic reload mode.
+Utilising a command argument.
+For use in production environement where having it able to be reconfigured and rebooted on error is required.

 Examples:
 ---------